jblomo/datamining290/slides/2014-02-27-Neural-Network.markdown

   + Learn by adjusting the strengths of the connections
   + Mathematically, strength is a weight multiplier of the output
-  + Training is done when we've found the right weights
+  + Training is complete when we've found good weights

 ---